JohnAstli/Statistics-1/README.md

 git commit -m "The_message_of_the_commit"   --> Using this message we can track the changes later, so maybe include your name here also?

-git push -u origin                          --> uploads the files you added with git add command and every file will have the message of git commit command.
+git push -u origin master                        --> uploads the files you added with git add command and every file will have the message of git commit command.
 ```

 Hint: Maybe create a batch file to skip through some of these commads?